 Key to our materials stewardship programs is responsible waste and recyclable material management.
 The company has implemented procedures to evaluate off-site disposal and recycling facilities to ensure they meet high standards of regulatory compliance, financial strength and environmental management practices.

-In 2016, we generated approximately 211 thousand metric tons of non-mineral waste and recyclable material.
-In addition, we generated approximately 9 thousand cubic meters of used oil due to maintenance activities, of which 99 percent was recycled.
+In 2017, we generated approximately 176 thousand metric tons of non-mineral waste and recyclable material.
+In addition, we generated approximately 10 thousand cubic meters of used oil due to maintenance activities, all of which was recycled.

 Freeport-McMoRan is continuously evaluating opportunities to reduce the quantity and toxicity of waste generated at our facilities and to use the least toxic materials available for our processes.
 While we cannot eliminate all waste generated at our sites, we strive to reduce the quantity of wastes sent off-site for disposal, and look to increase the reuse and recycling of materials sent off-site.
 This includes scrap metal, HDPE pipe, obsolete equipment and inventory items, as well as off-spec chemicals and materials.

 Management of Sludges and Residues

 We manage slags, sludges and residues in order to comply with applicable national, state and local laws, and permits.
 Slags, sludges and residues include smelter and furnace slags, electrowinning/electrorefining tankhouse sludges, air emission control residues and water treatment plant sludge.
 In 2017, we generated 626 thousand metric tons of slags, sludges and residues.
 When possible, these materials are recycled back into processes or are evaluated for other uses in accordance with applicable regulations.